Service Information for Families

 Wayforward can take referrals from NHS Clinical Commissioning Groups, Local Authorities, and people receiving personal budgets to provide bespoke care & support packages for people in their own homes.

 The process starts with our team meeting with the person and spending time with them.
-We will then complete a full person centered holistic assessment to inform our approach & therapeutic working relationship.
+We will then complete a full person centred holistic assessment to inform our approach & therapeutic working relationship.
 We will share our draft plans with the person who needs our service & with people who know the person well to ensure our plans are agreed and correct.

 Please contact us if you require further information.